egabii/ws-react-redux/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+TODO: Implement test report tool for a better visualization of TEST

 # SERVER SIDE
 ### `npm start`